 Find some friends who are willing to let you try out a question in their presence – tell them they don’t have to comment until after you’ve finished but that they can ask questions afterward if they want.

-Ask them how well you did (in areas other than pronunciation) and if there was anything about your body language or tone that made them uncomfortable.
+Ask them how well you did (in areas other than pronunciation) and if anything about your body language or tone made them uncomfortable.

 8. Use gestures to emphasize key points

-An essential skill when speaking in English is talking with your hands, rather than being still.
-Gestures show emotion and help you illustrate a point for an audience.
+An essential skill when speaking in English is talking with your hands rather than being still.
+Gestures show emotion and help you illustrate a point to an audience.

 It may seem awkward at first, but eventually, it will become second nature and feel natural!